matteo005/Happiness_Project/README.md

     Relation exist positively weak.
     Also, linear regression slope is:
         0 < (m = 0.02) << 1
-    This shows that positive weak realtione xist between increased GDP and higher happiness index.
+    This shows that positive very weak reltion exist between GDP and happiness index.
 8. Final results of study.
+ Weak and postitive relation exist between these two variables, and this claim is supported by p_value of ANOVA test result, pearson r value, and slope of linear regression.

 ## Tools: